TomasVotruba/tomasvotruba.com/packages/blog/config/data/2017/2017-11-27-united-php-71-adoption-6-months-later.md

 Ever since I **see Doctrine community are doing great** - from [removing YAML references](https://github.com/doctrine/doctrine2/pull/5932), to [cleaner Symfony support](https://github.com/doctrine/DoctrineBundle/pull/727).

 ## But I want to go PHP 7.0

 Still not convinced about reasons?
-Check [this issue](https://github.com/php-ai/php-ml/issues/148) on `php-ai/php-ml` library.

-[@dmonllao poses question or rather idea](https://github.com/php-ai/php-ml/issues/148#issuecomment-346790142) there: *I want to take is slowly <or another reason> and go only to PHP 7.0*.
+[@dmonllao](https://github.com/dmonllao) poses an idea: *I want to take is slowly <or another reason> and go only to PHP 7.0*.

 Let me explain how that could influence PHP ecosystem and slow down productivity of many projects: